evolvingstuff/vdw2/content/posts/4000-iu-of-vitamin-d-many-pages.md

 │   │   │   full_match: `Note`
 │   │   │   inner_content: `Note`
 │   ├── TextNode
-│   │   full_match: `: No indication of how much Calcium (food or supplement) each group was taking%%%Nor if any vitamin K2 was taken (which reduces Calcium in the blood)`
+│   │   full_match: `: No indication of how much Calcium (food or supplement) each group was taking` │   │   inner_content: `: No indication of how much Calcium (food or supplement) each group was taking` │   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
-│   │   inner_content: `: No indication of how much Calcium (food or supplement) each group was taking%%%Nor if any vitamin K2 was taken (which reduces Calcium in the blood)`├── TextNode
-│   full_match: `\n\n`
+│   │   full_match: `Nor if any vitamin K2 was taken (which reduces Calcium in the blood)` │   │   inner_content: `Nor if any vitamin K2 was taken (which reduces Calcium in the blood)`├── TextNode │   full_match: `\n\n`
 │   inner_content: `\n\n`├── ImgNode
 │   full_match: `{img type=&quot;attId&quot; attId=&quot;20485&quot; width=&quot;900&quot;}`